Want to experience all Barbados has to offer?

 If you’re looking for a party in Barbados, then Christ Church is your destination.
 Try heading to the infamous St. Lawrence Gap for all the nightlife action you can handle.

-For more information, see our page on the parish of Christ Church.
+For more information, read more about our page on the parish of Christ Church.

 St. James is located on the west coast of Barbados.
 It’s where you will find the crème de la crème of fine dining restaurants, luxury hotels, and accommodation, as well as duty-free shopping and some of the best beaches on the island.